patbeagan1/SubredditSummary/Readme.md

-A script for comparing the top results of a subreddit week over week
+A script for comparing the best results of a subreddit week over week.

 ## Setup

 ### External tools required
 - exiftool
 - imagemagick
-- praw
+- praw (a reddit wrapper for python)

+#### Environment

 ```bash
 # file: ~/.../reddit-secrets.sh